eficode-academy/artifactory-katas/create_repository/README.md

 ## Upload some files through the UI

-1. Upload `duck.jpg` to the first repository and `fox.jpg` to the 2nd.
+1. Upload the `duck-$KATA_USERNAME.jpg` to the first repository and `fox-$KATA_USERNAME.jpg` to the 2nd.
 Remember to tick the `Deploy According To Layout` box and input the mandatory information for the gradle layout.
 (EXAMPLE: `org: acme, module:duck, baseRev: 1.0.0, ext: jpg`)

 ![](../.shared/img/1.3.png)
 ![](../.shared/img/1.4.png)